ISO 27001:2022

 ISO 27001:2022 Annex A 5.33

-What kinds of protection are included?
+Decide what kinds of protection are included

 The kinds of protection expected include protecting the authenticity, reliability, integrity and usability of records.
 You will consider this protection in the context of the business and its requirements and how that changes over time.

-What kind of records are included?
+Decide what kind of records are included

 Records is just another term for the data and information an organisation retains and/or uses to carry out its day to day business activities.
 It can include